phyletica/ecoevolity/docs-source/source/phycoeval/background.rst

 others at a social gathering, this will create shared divergences in the "transmission tree" of the pathogen.

-In the animation below, the rising sea levels fragment the island into three islands.
+If rising sea levels fragments the island into more than two island, like in the animation below, this will not only cause shared divergences among lineages, but also multifurcations
+(a lineage diverging into three or more descendants).

 .. _shared_divs_multifurcating_gif: